Hayley Angel Holt: Career

-Hayley Holt is a legal scholar and advocate whose work explores fairness, narrative, and justice across law and performance.
-She is the 2024 recipient of Middle Temple’s Diplock Major Scholarship.
-Holt has created socially engaged theatre for the Almeida Theatre and Battersea Arts Centre, using performance to explore justice and amplify the voices of marginalised communities.
-Her interdisciplinary work bridges the arts and the law, with a particular focus on narrative, fairness, and persuasion within Family law advocacy.
-Holt’s article, Applied Theatre and the Advocacy Gap in Financial Remedies (2025), published in the Financial Remedies Journal, examines how theatrical methodologies can inform advocacy and communication in financial-remedy proceedings.
+Hayley Holt is a legal scholar and advocate.
+She is the 2024 recipient of Middle Temple's Major Diplock Scholarship and previously interned at the Supreme Court of the United Kingdom.
+Her advocacy and writing address special educational needs (SEN) and education-related issues, alongside family law and financial remedies.
+Holt has created socially engaged theatre for the Almeida Theatre and Battersea Arts Centre.
+Her 2025 article, Applied Theatre and the Advocacy Gap in Financial Remedies, examines how applied-theatre techniques can inform advocacy and communication in financial-remedy proceedings, including cases involving special educational needs.
+In August 2026, she co-authored Assessment of Hierarchical Needs Under the Government's Proposed Reforms with Michael Allum and Rhys Taylor, examining the Government's proposed hierarchical approach to assessing financial needs in family law.

 After being selected to train and work as a director and facilitator at the Almeida Theatre, Holt went on to study for an MA in Applied Theatre (in the Criminal Justice System) at the Royal Central School of Speech and Drama.
 She wrote a paper exploring whether comedy can be used as an effective communication tool to challenge mainstream society and its existing perspectives of the socially excluded.
 Her later work examines how narrative techniques can distil complex and nuanced ideas into persuasive legal advocacy.

 As a writer, Holt was a top finalist for the prestigious BBC Caroline Aherne Bursary in 2019..
 Holt has been recognised as an Artist to "Watch Out For" in the Evening Standard, made the front cover the Times Culture Magazine section and has been featured in Company magazine.